-Eastwood also sell this model via Amazon here, although it is usually more expensive.
+Eastwood also sells this model via Amazon here, although it is usually more expensive.

 What You Should Know Before Buying The Eastwood MIG 135

-As implied in the introduction to this article, this unit would not be considered an industrial unit.
+As implied in the introduction to this article, the Eastwood MIG 135 should not be considered an industrial unit.
 That is because the 20% @ 90 A duty cycle is too low.

 But DIYers, auto mechanics/restorers, farmers/ranchers, steel sculptors, and handymen will find this duty cycle adequate.
 But if you plan to weld on a steady, heavy basis, this duty cycle will not work for you.